Shells

 First, select a current topic or hobby that genuinely interests you.
 This could be anything from home decoration, quilting, embroidery, cooking, gardening, fashion, fitness, art, gaming, or any other area where visual content plays a significant role in community sharing and discussion.
 The key is to choose something you have some familiarity with, as this will help you better assess what looks “normal” versus potentially artificial in that space.

-For example, I spend a lot of time in textile groups, and AI embroidery is everywhere - including in patterns being sold on Etsy.
+For example, I spend a lot of time in textile groups, and AI embroidery is everywhere — including in patterns being sold on Etsy.
 An embroiderer and designer, Anne Marie Oliver, has spoken about the problem both in an interview and in a post designed to help people recognize fake embroidery.
-Here’s an example of the type of not-acheivable embroidery that commonly circulates (in this case, generated with OpenAI’s GPT Image 1 model):
+Here’s an archived 2025 sample of the type of not-achievable embroidery that commonly circulated in these spaces, generated at the time with OpenAI’s GPT Image 1 model — since superseded by GPT Image 2, released April 21, 2026:

 Fake Cat Embroidery